eezee-odoo-sh/demo-docker/README.md

 ## Update/install Odoo module

-To update or install an new module on Odoo.
+To update or install a new module on Odoo.

 ```bash
 $ inv run -u %modules_to_update% -i %modules_to_install%